Skoda Kamiq review

 Skoda’s simple trim-level structure applies, with entry-level S models joined by SE, SE Drive, SE L and Monte Carlo trims.
 Entry cars come well-equipped: 16-inch alloys, LED headlights, roof rails, a leather steering wheel and a 6.5-inch infotainment system are included alongside manual air-con.

 SE represents the sweet-spot in terms of kit, however.
-An eight-inch infotainment system with Android Auto and Apple CarPlay functionality means a lack of sat-nav isn’t a problem, while cruise control, rear parking sensors and a host of automatic lights and wipers help elevate the overall experience.
+An eight-inch infotainment system with Android Auto and Apple CarPlay functionality means a lack of sat-nav isn’t a problem, while cruise control, rear parking sensors and automatic lights and wipers help elevate the overall experience.
 SE Drive features a 9.2-inch screen with integrated sat-nav, rear privacy glass and manual height-adjustment for both front seats.

 Top-spec SE L cars are around £1,000 more expensive than the SE Drive versions, and include 18-inch alloys, fancier exterior lights, a 10.25-inch Virtual Cockpit digital display and the 9.2-inch infotainment system with sat-nav.
 Monte Carlo versions add a panoramic glass roof, full LED headlights, sports seats and a multi-function sports steering wheel

 The Kamiq is one of the best all-rounders in its class.
 It’s not quite as flexible as a Citroen C3 Aircross, while the Dacia Duster will always be the elephant in the room when it comes to sheer value for money – but as the best compromise of all the important factors, the Skoda makes a very sensible, very capable choice.

 In this review